kdanni/terminal.kdanni.org/gui/README.md

 the app.
 Use `/login` on each host (for example, `https://terminal.kdanni.org/login` or `http://localhost:5173/login`).
 The route forwards users to Auth0’s `/authorize` endpoint and accepts an optional, same-origin `returnTo` query string to resume navigation after authentication.

+The Auth0 SPA SDK stores tokens in memory by default to avoid leaking refresh tokens into `localStorage`.
+Refresh tokens are disabled on non-HTTPS origins to prevent insecure cookie usage.

+## Security headers and CSP

+The `public/_headers` file applies security headers (HSTS, CSP with `require-sri-for`, frame/permission protections) for static hosting providers that honor Netlify-style header manifests.
+Ensure deployments include this file so third-party resources require SRI and all cookies stay scoped to HTTPS origins.

+## Observability

+- Errors automatically flow to Sentry when a DSN is supplied and to Logtail when a source token is present.
+- A lightweight uptime beacon can be enabled via `VITE_UPTIME_HEARTBEAT_URL`; the client will `sendBeacon` every five minutes with a timestamp and user agent string.
+- Operational runbooks live in `docs/incident-playbook.md`.

 ## Merge status